xet7/beryldb/README.md

 true
 ```

-You can also run the **'ls'** command to obtain a counter of all structures:
+You can also run the **'ls'** command to obtain a counter in all structures:

 ```
 beryl> ls